Battle of Kỳ Hòa: Background

-The battle of Ky Hoa
+Course of battle

 The French and their Spanish allies were besieged in Saigon by a Vietnamese army around 32,000 strong under the command of Nguyễn Tri Phương.
 The Vietnamese siege lines, 12 kilometres long, were centred on the village of Ky Hoa (Vietnamese: Kỳ Hòa), and were known to the French as the 'Ky Hoa lines'.
 Ky Hoa itself had been transformed into a formidable entrenched camp:

 The first objective was the capture of the entrenched camp of Ky Hoa.
 This was a rectangle measuring around 3,000 metres by 900 metres, divided into five compartments separated by traverses and enclosed within walls three and a half metres high and two metres thick.
 The camp was armed with more than 150 cannon of all calibres.
 Subsidiary defences were piled up in front of its walls: wolf-pits, ditches filled with water, palisades and chevaux de frise.
 Bamboo was employed in the defences with consummate art, and the walls were crowned with thorn bushes along their entire length.
 The number of enemy soldiers both in and around the fortified camp had grown steadily during the previous year.
 After the victory, we discovered from the muster rolls that there were 22,000 regular troops and 10,000 militiamen.
 There were also 15,000 men manning the forts along the upper course of the Donnai.
 All these men were under the command of Nguyen Tri Phuong, the most celebrated general in the Vietnamese army.

 On 24 and 25 February 1861 the French attacked and captured the Ky Hoa lines.